Anieto86/LabLink-nest/README.md

 This project uses **Drizzle ORM** to define the database structure and manage migrations in a safe and professional way.

 ### Schema Structure
-- Drizzle schema files are located in `src/infra/db/schema/` and define tables, types, and relationships using TypeScript.
+- The centralized Drizzle schema is located in `src/infra/db/schema.ts` and defines all tables, enums, and types using TypeScript.
-- Each module has its own schema file for modularity.
+- Table relations are defined in `src/infra/db/relations.ts`.
-- The `src/infra/db/schema.ts` file centralizes and exports all schemas so Drizzle can detect them.
+- All modules import table definitions from the centralized schema for consistency and type safety.

 ### Migration Workflow
-1. **Modify or create schemas** in `src/infra/db/schema/`.
+1. **Modify the centralized schema** in `src/infra/db/schema.ts`.
 2. Run `pnpm db:gen` to generate a new SQL migration based on detected changes.
 3. Review the generated file in `drizzle/migrations/` (optional, for quality control).
 4. Run `pnpm db:migrate` to apply the migration to the database.